-This can be a serious complication and sometimes surgery to form a stoma (see below) may be required.
+However, this can be a serious complication and sometimes surgery to form a stoma (see below) may be required.

-Colostomy or stoma formation:
+Colostomy or Stoma formation:

 A stoma is a false opening made into the bowel via the skin.
 Sometimes this is planned before surgery.
 At other times, it may be necessary to do this because of a complication or an unforeseen circumstance.